 3. Expecting teachers and schools to give you every resource

 We all have our share of “bad” teachers.
 While teachers and schools must meet certain expectations, holding them accountable for everything disregards your responsibility and only leads to disappointment.
 Be as proactive as you can when looking for resources by speaking to your seniors and researching online (YouTube, Reddit, IB help websites, etc.).
+You can even sign up at IBlieve for mentorship and tutoring from IB grads from around the world.
 Having agency over your learning will motivate you to succeed even more!

 4. Jumping on the “woe is me” bandwagon

 This is rather difficult when everyone around you is constantly proclaiming how much they hate the IB.
 However, reframing your mind to think of IB as a personal challenge and opportunity to grow will help you in the long run.
 For example, try changing your attitude towards a subject you dislike.
 Unfortunately or not, the IB exposes a lot of our bad habits (such as poor time management) that we’ve never had to fix before.
 Using IB as a chance to address these will make the program more beneficial to you!
 On the contrary, thinking of it as a burden will only have a negative snowball effect on your performance.